-Prior to January 1, 2006, we recorded compensation expense under the intrinsic value method, pursuant to APB 25 and related interpretations, whenever the exercise price of an option grant was less than the fair market value of our common stock on the grant date.
-We recorded compensation expense whenever we modified the terms of an option grant or directly or indirectly repriced outstanding options.
-Our board of directors is responsible for determining the fair value of our common stock for the purpose of establishing exercise prices for our option grants.
-Our board has relied upon Market Place Transaction History as well as the assistance from independent valuation specialists for purposes of estimating the fair value of our common stock.
+In connection with the grant of stock options to employees, we have recorded compensation expense under the intrinsic value method, pursuant to APB 25 and related interpretations, whenever the exercise price of an option grant is less than the fair market value of our common stock on the grant date.
+We have also recorded compensation expense whenever we have modified the terms of an option grant or directly or indirectly repriced outstanding options.
+Our Board of Directors is responsible for determining the fair value of our common stock for the purpose of establishing exercise prices for our option grants.
+Our Board has relied upon Market Place Transaction History as well as the assistance from independent valuation specialists for purposes of estimating the fair value of our common stock.

 In August 2003, our board of directors authorized an option exchange program whereby holders of options for Class A Common Stock were given the opportunity to exchange their options for options to purchase Class B Common Stock on a one-for-one basis.
-The new option grants were immediately vested on September 29, 2003, the date of exchange, had an exercise price of \$0.35 and a life of 10 years from the date of grant.
+The new options grants were immediately vested on September 29, 2003, the date of exchange, had an exercise price of \$0.20 and a life of 10 years from the date of grant.
 All of the outstanding options issued under this exchange program had exercise prices in excess of the fair value of our Class A Common Stock as of the date of the exchange.
 As such, the option exchange was accounted for as a repricing in accordance with FIN 44.
 We are required to apply variable plan accounting to the replacement grant and measure compensation based on the change in fair value of the common stock at each reporting period.
-A total of 27,107 shares subject to such options exchanged under this program remain outstanding as of March 31, 2006.
-We will continue to incur a non-cash charge or benefit each quarter based upon the increase or decrease in fair value of our common stock, until such options are exercised, forfeited or expire.
-Assuming a fair value of \$12.00 per share for our common stock, the mid-point of the range of the estimated offering price in this offering, this non-cash charge would be \$280,554 for the quarter ending March 31, 2006, provided that this amount could increase or decrease subject to the actual trading price of our common stock.
-In March 2006, our board of directors approved a program to bonus the cash necessary to cover the exercise price and applicable withholding taxes related to these options in an effort to encourage participants to exercise such options and limit the impact of compensation charges that could be recognized in the future.
+A total of shares subject to such options exchanged under this program remain outstanding as of